sapegin/sapegin.me/src/content/blog/writing-on-ipad.md

 ![Apple Magic Keyboard on iPad](/images/ipad-apple-magic-keyboard.jpg)

-Moreover, since I started using a mechanical keyboard on my desk, I wanted a similar experience on iPad too.
+In addition, since I started using a mechanical keyboard on my desk, I wanted a similar experience on iPad too.

 The overall experience of working on an iPad with a hardware keyboard is nice though.
 Many shortcuts work the same way as on the desktop (like Cmd+Tab to switch between apps, Caps lock to switch input language, and so on).